 At iCAN, all learners are encouraged to engage in physical activity on a regular basis.
 Within PE sessions, they participate in a wide variety of invasion and net games, as well as exploring athletics, gymnastics, and a range of dance.
 Learners not only practise skill development, but also develop their ability to cooperate, to communicate with others, and to demonstrate good sportsmanship.
-The provided with additional learners are opportunities to be involved in sports within the iCAN After School Activity programme, (ASAs) and through the YAPP and ISAPP tournaments.
+The provided with additional learners are opportunities to be involved in sports within the iCAN After School Activity programme, through and the YAPP and ISAPP tournaments.

-Our annual Celebration of Physical Activity days are great opportunities for the learners to enjoy sports in a fun atmosphere.
+Our annual Celebration of Physical Activity is a great opportunity for the learners to enjoy sports in a fun atmosphere.